PSR-Home/.github/profile/README.md

 And Control From Anywhere in the World

-such features can be mentioned.
+such features can be mentioned and [join our community](https://discord.gg/4jBJaCYYHm).